 - 1. To work with the Personal Ministries Leader in obtaining orders during periodical campaigns, and sends them to the conference office or ABC as directed. - 2.
 To keep a record of orders and payments of periodicals by church members.- Actual payments are handled by church Treasurer. - 3.
 To be responsible for collection of debits pertaining to periodicals and devotional book orders. - 4.
 To complete "Church Personal Ministries Report" at end of each quarter. - 5.
 To serve as a member of the Church Board. - 6.
 To do secretarial work for the Personal Ministries Council as designated by the Personal Ministries Leader. - 7.
 To train someone to do your job.

-SPIRITUAL GIFT(S) DESIRED: Helps, Administration

-ACCOUNTABLE TO: Church Board and Personal Ministries Council
+SPIRITUAL GIFT(S) DESIRED: Helps, Administration ACCOUNTABLE TO: Church Board and Personal Ministries Council mornings.
+Elected officers serve a one year term.
+Read: "Nominating Committee Members" in the Church Manual.

 NOMINATING COMMITTEE MEMBER